 Practice makes perfect, or so they say!
 So when you learn to chain, Single Crochet, or Double Crochet, keep at practicing.
 These basic stitches will lead to a few more complicated ones, but for now, repetition is a wonderful thing.
 If you think it is boring, buy some recycled sari silk yarn (one of my favorites) or some other unique yarn to make it more interesting!
 And, just remember once you are good at the simple stitches and confident with even stitches and rows, you can take on something more complex like this sunburst shawl!

 At DGY, we know what it's like to make mistakes.
 We also know what joy fiber hobbies can bring.
 Sometimes, mistakes can bring a new, innovative creative feel to your crochet project.
-So enjoy the process because we all know it's not about the end result, but the journey that makes us happy!
+So enjoy the process because we all know it's not just the end result, but the journey that makes us happy!
 We are here for you if you need help!